Ali Milani

-Ali Reza Milani (علی میلانی; born July 1994) is a British Labour Party politician, author and political commentator.
-In 2019, he stood as the party's Prospective Parliamentary Candidate (PPC) in Uxbridge and South Ruislip, a seat held by former Prime Minister Boris Johnson.
-Currently a councillor in the Heathrow Villages, Milani has previously served as a Vice President of the National Union of Students.
+Ali Milani (علی میلانی; born July 1994) is a British author, political commentator, and Labour Party politician.
+In 2019, he unsuccessfully stood as the party's candidate in Uxbridge and South Ruislip, a seat which was held by the then-Prime Minister Boris Johnson.
+Milani was a councillor for Heathrow Villages in the London Borough of Hillingdon from 2018 to 2022.
+He has previously served as a Vice President of the National Union of Students.

 Milani was born in Tehran, Iran, and moved to the UK at the age of five.
 He studied International Relations at Brunel University London, where he was President of the Union of Brunel Students from 2015 until 2017.
 In 2017, Milani became the Vice President for Union Development at the National Union of Students (NUS), and he was re-elected in 2018.

-Milani became a local councillor in Hillingdon in 2018 and was chosen in September as the PPC for Uxbridge and South Ruislip.
-He stood against Johnson in 2019 and lost, with a 37.6% vote share compared to Johnson's 52.6%.
-Al Jazeera have reported that Milani's views "tilt heavily to the Labour Party's left" and Vice have stated that Milani is affiliated with the grassroots left-wing movement Momentum.
+Milani became a local councillor in Hillingdon in 2018, and was chosen in September as the Prospective Parliamentary Candidate for Uxbridge and South Ruislip.
+He stood against Johnson in 2019 and lost, with a 37.6% vote share, compared to Johnson's 52.6%.
+Al Jazeera reported that Milani's views "tilt heavily to the Labour Party's left" and Vice stated that Milani is affiliated with the grassroots left-wing movement Momentum.

-In 2022 Milani published 'The Unlikely Candidate' which covered his experience as a political candidate and commentary on the British political system.
+In 2022, Milani published The Unlikely Candidate, which covered his experience as a political candidate and commentary on the British political system.
 The Speaker described the book as "both a cautionary tale and a message of hope."

 Early and personal life

-Ali Milani was born in July 1994 in Tehran, the capital of Iran.
-He migrated to the UK with his family at the age of five, living in Hillingdon in London.
-Unable to speak any English when he migrated, Milani lived with his sister and their single mother in a council house and attended a Voluntary Aided comprehensive school, St Augustine's Church of England High School.
-The family received benefits and were impacted by the Conservative–Liberal Democrat coalition government ending the Education Maintenance Allowance scheme in England.
+Milani was born in July 1994 in Tehran, the Iranian capital.
+He moved to the UK with his family at the age of five, living in Hillingdon in London.
+Unable to speak any English when he arrived, Milani lived with his sister and their single mother in a council house and attended a Voluntary Aided comprehensive school, St Augustine's Church of England High School.
+The family received state benefits and were impacted by the Conservative–Liberal Democrat coalition government scrapping the Education Maintenance Allowance scheme in England in 2011.
 Milani's mother was once homeless.
-Milani joined the Labour Party at the age of 19.
-As of 2019 Milani's sister taught at their former school and his mother lived on disability benefits.
-Ali Milani is a practising Muslim and attends Friday prayers at Brunel University London.
+Milani joined the Labour Party at the age of nineteen.
+As of 2019, Milani's sister taught at their former school and his mother lived on disability benefits.
+Milani is a practising Muslim and attends Friday prayers at Brunel University London.

-Milani's father, Hassan, was diagnosed with COVID-19 whilst in Iran, and died in the early morning of 21 March 2020.
-Following this Milani spoke out against sanctions on Iran.
+Milani's father, Hassan, was diagnosed with COVID-19 whilst overseas in Iran, and died in the early morning of 21 March 2020.
+Following this, Milani spoke out against sanctions on Iran.
 A coronavirus relief fundraiser, Water for Life, was founded in Hassan's name.